wcysai/starter-hugo-academic/content/authors/admin/_index.md

     url: tcs.nju.edu.cn

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include many aspects of computer science.
-Currently, I am focusing on algorithms for counting and sampling.
+bio: I’m a second-year Ph.D student in the [theory group of Nanjing University](tcs.nju.edu.cn).
+I am fortunate to have [Prof. Yitong Yin](http://tcs.nju.edu.cn/yinyt/) be my advisor.

 # Interests to show in About widget
 interests: